Fullpower Technologies

-Fullpower is a Santa Cruz, California-based privately held developer of cloud-based IoT and wearable product technology used for activity tracking and sleep monitoring.
+Fullpower is an American privately held developer of cloud-based IoT and wearable product technology used for activity tracking and sleep monitoring.
+The company was founded in 2005 by entrepreneurs Philippe Kahn and Sonia Lee and is based in Santa Cruz, California.
 Fullpower specializes in wireless technology, microelectromechanical systems, and nanotechnology.
 The company holds over 125 patents for its intellectual property, which it licenses to manufacturers.

-The company was founded in 2005 by entrepreneurs Philippe Kahn and Sonia Lee.

 History

-2005-2009
+2005–2009

 Fullpower was founded in Santa Cruz, California in 2005 by entrepreneurs Philippe Kahn and Sonia Lee, who had previously founded and sold technology companies Starfish Software and LightSurf.
 The inspiration behind some of the key Fullpower technology came from Kahn's passion for sailing; he created prototype sleep trackers using biosensors that optimized 26-minute power naps to maximize sleep benefits and sail time.

 In 2008, the company launched its MotionX Platform tracking technology, which included licensing deals to include the technology on third party devices.
 Later in 2008, the company launched iOS gaming apps MotionX Poker and MotionX Dice, along with handheld GPS app MotionX-GPS, targeted to outdoor enthusiasts.

 In September 2009, the company released MotionX-GPS Drive for the iPhone, a door-to-door pedestrian and driving navigation application.
 The company later released customized versions of its navigation application for the iPad.

-2010-2016
+2010–2016

 In September 2010, Nike released the Nike+ Running App (now called Nike+ Running) that tracks human motion using the accelerometer and GPS sensors of the iPhone and Android phones.
 MotionX provides the underlying motion sensing technology for the Nike+ Running Application, which was later named one of 2010's best apps of the year by the Wall Street Journal.

 At the 2011 Consumer Electronics Show, JVC and Pioneer Corporation announced car stereo systems that integrate with the MotionX-GPS Drive application so that driving directions are shown on the in-car screen and audio verbal directions are heard over the car speakers.
 This was said to be the first time a commercially available iPhone navigation application used an after-market in-car screen as a display.
 In November 2011, Jawbone launched the UP band with ID design by Yves Béhar and integrated with the MotionX technology.

 In February 2012, the MotionX 24/7 application was announced for the Apple App Store, with functions for sleep analysis, heart rate monitoring, and activity monitoring.

 In 2015, Fullpower partnered with Swiss watch corporation Union Horlogere Holdings to form the joint venture Manufacture Modules Technologies (MMT), and launched the MotionX Horological Smartwatch Open Platform for the Swiss watch industry.
 The initial partners were Frederique Constant, the Geneva-based luxury watch manufacturer of classical watches; Alpina, the Swiss Sports Watch manufacturer founded in 1883; and Mondaine, known for its SBB Swiss Railway watches.

 In November 2015, watchmaker Movado announced the release of the Movado Motion collection of fine Swiss made watches, using MMT's MotionX technology platform.